Last updated on 1/21/2021

 COVID-19 vaccination is one of the most important tools to end the COVID-19 pandemic.
 The State is prioritizing vaccines for equitable distribution to everyone in California who wants it.
 Please review the following resources on the COVID-19 vaccination in California.

-- Get notified when you can get the vaccine in your city
+- Get notified when you can get the vaccine and to schedule appointments

 International, federal, state, and local officials are providing updates on coronavirus response daily.
 You can stay up to date on the latest science-based news and recommendations by using the following links.